anpham6/chrome-docs/source/document/miscellaneous.rst

   <p>paragraph 2</p>
   <p class="active"><b>content</b></p>

-.. caution:: Editing complex layouts with :ref:`nested tag content <document-append-build-options>` is not recommended.
+.. caution:: Editing local files with complex :ref:`nested tag content <document-append-build-options>` is not recommended.
 Try using an element "**id**" when there are errors building.

 @pi-r/chrome
 ============